-It should be recognised that the outputs presented within the 'Potential Risk of Flooding - Climate Change' map is based on modelling which is currently available and therefore, does not include the latest allowance for climate change.
-As such, these maps have limitations and it is recommended that a detailed review of these maps is undertaken as part of any site-specific Flood Risk Assessment.
+Whilst numerical flood modelling has been undertaken by Herrington Consulting (HC) for key locations to inform the SFRA, it should be recognised that the vast majority of models presented within the 'Potential Risk of Flooding - Climate Change' map is based on modelling which does not include the latest allowance for climate change.
+As such, these maps have been produced for strategic purposes and it is recommended that a detailed review of the flood risk is undertaken as part of any site-specific Flood Risk Assessment.